dokar3/pinch-zoom-grid/README.md

         GridCells.Fixed(2), // Zoom in to switch to this cells )
 }
-val state = rememberPinchZoomLazyGridState(
+val state = rememberPinchZoomGridState(
     cellsList = cellsList,
     initialCellsIndex = 1,
 )

-PinchZoomGridLayout(state = state) { // PinchZoomLazyGridScope
+PinchZoomGridLayout(state = state) { // PinchZoomGridScope
     LazyVerticalGrid(
-        // The gridCells is a field of the PinchZoomLazyGridScope columns = gridCells,
+        // The gridCells is a field of the PinchZoomGridScope columns = gridCells,
-        // The gridState is a field of the PinchZoomLazyGridScope state = gridState,
+        // The gridState is a field of the PinchZoomGridScope state = gridState,
         // Use fillMaxSize() to avoid transition clipping modifier = Modifier.fillMaxSize(),